dtrelogan/react-formstate/docs/api.md

 - updateFormState: the DEPRECATED onChange handler for your input component (takes an event parameter)

-note: for asynchronous validation you must override the framework generated handleValueChange handler. see an example [here](/docs/asyncExample.md)
+note: for asynchronous validation you must override the handleValueChange handler. see an example [here](/docs/asyncExample.md)

 FormObjects and FormArrays pass the following properties to nested FormObjects and FormArrays.